Mysteryn-Lab/mysteryn-crypto/mysteryn-crypto/README.md

 ### Varbytes

-This is the varuint length prefixed bytes.
+This is the varuint length-prefixed bytes.

 ```text
 <length-varuint><bytes>